🇦🇹Austria · Taxes

 Corporate income tax (Korperschaftsteuer) is a flat 23 %, having stepped down from 25 % through 24 % to its current level in 2024.
 A minimum corporate tax applies to a GmbH even in loss years.
 Distributed company profits are then taxed again in the shareholder's hands at the 27.5 % KESt rate, the standard double layer on corporate earnings.

-On the consumption side, value-added tax (Umsatzsteuer) is 20 % as the standard rate, with reduced rates of 13 % and 10 % for categories such as food, books, rent, and cultural admissions.
+On the consumption side, value-added tax (Umsatzsteuer) is 20 % as the standard rate, with two reduced bands, 13 % and 10 %, covering categories such as books, rent, and cultural admissions.
+Everyday staple foods sit lower still, at a narrower 4.9 % rate under a dedicated schedule of the VAT Act: milk, bread, meat, eggs, fresh vegetables, and similar basics.
 For an ordinary resident this is the most visible tax of all, embedded in nearly every purchase.

 The one relief, plus exit tax and CFC rules